mulesoft-assets/template-sfdc2sfdc-contact-migration/README.md

 + The path configured by default is `synccontacts` and you are free to change for the one you prefer.

 + The host name for all endpoints in your CloudHub configuration should be defined as `localhost`.
-CloudHub will then route requests from your application domain URL to the endpoint.
+CloudHub routes requests from your application domain URL to the endpoint.

-+ The endpoint is configured as a _request-response_ since as a result of calling it the response will be the total of Contacts migrated and filtered by the criteria specified.
++ The endpoint is configured as a _request-response_ since as a result of calling it the response is the total of contacts migrated and filtered by the criteria specified.

 ## errorHandling.xml

 This file handles how your integration reacts depending on the different exceptions.

 This file provides error handling that is referenced by the main flow in the business logic.